mt-inside/go-openrgb/protocol.md

   * Devices have Colors
     * These are the actual colors of the LEDs
     * They seem to match to LEDs (and thus pack into Zones) just based on index correspondance

-Separate PR so we can argue about it: Also if you'd accept a change in API semantics, I'd propose changing the current UPDATEMODE to NOT _set the active mode_, and I'd also rename it to SETMODEDESCRIPTION

-TODO: publish go-sensors (with get() and observable interfaces) (or pick a name) (to openrgb discord), make lightload example with rxgo
-Examples
-* X current main
-* lightload - in progress
-* X redshift